 And, when you are worried there is definitely something not right.
 So always act on your instincts and seek medical help whenever you feel the need.
 Rather safe than sorry!

 * Please note: all information in this post is provided to guide you in making the best decision for your child’s health and purely informative.
 It is not intended as medical advice.
 Always discuss medically related concerns with your own treating doctor, and follow his or her directions when using any medication or medical devices, including thermometers and antipyretic treatments.

 Leave a comment

 And let me know your biggest fear when your baby is sick.
-Are you worried baby will have serious complications from the fever or do you not know how to handle the fever?
+Are you worried your baby will have serious complications from the fever or do you not know how to handle the fever without any problems?

 Please share and comment